marnen/positron/README.md

 %p= @user.address
 ```

 So far so good.
-We use ActiveRecord to run a database query in the controller to get `@user`, then we pass `@user` to the view and call simple methods on it, as described above
+We use ActiveRecord to run a database query in the controller to get `@user`, then we pass `@user` to the view and call simple methods on it, as described above.

 ## The first problem: hidden database queries in views